New use cases for dual scanning lidar — TI and complex terrain: your webinar questions answered

 What about different data availabilities on the devices?
 E.g. fog blocking on line of sight?

 Vaisala: The overall availability of the DSL system is the union of the availabilities of the two individual scanning lidars.
 If the individual availabilities are fully correllated, the overall availability is equal to the individual availabilities.
-If the availabilities are fully uncorrellated (e.g. due to fog) the overall availability is equal to the product of the two individual availabilities.
-The reality is somwhere in between, generally closer to the first case.
+If the availabilities are fully uncorrelated (e.g. due to fog) the overall availability is equal to the product of the two individual availabilities.
+The reality is somewhere in between, generally closer to the first case.